stanford-rc/www.sherlock.stanford.edu/src/docs/index.md

 srcc-support@stanford.edu and **mentioning Sherlock**.

-!!! warning "How to submit successful support requests"
+!!! important "How to submit effective support requests"

     To ensure a timely and relevant response, please make sure to include some additional details, such as job ids, commands executed and error messages